treygriffith/sandman/README.md

 ### Features

-Sandman operates in a separate process from the parent process, and every module is executed in a virtual machine that is locked down.
+- Operates in a new process, and every module in its own virtual machine and context

-Specifically, the modules can't access files (through `fs`) outside of the defined `root`.
-The modules are also unable to change the current working directory, and can't `require` dangerous node modules.
-The list of blacklisted modules is below:
+- No `fs` access outside the defined `root`
+- Cannot change the current working directory
+- Cannot change uid or gid
+- No access to dangerous core modules:
   - child_process
   - cluster
   - http
   - https
   - net
   - tls
   - dgram
   - vm
   - repl

-The key difference between Sandman and most other sandboxing libraries is that the entire dependency chain is similarly contained.
+The key difference between Sandman and most other sandboxing libraries is that the entire dependency chain is contained.
 So requiring `fs-extra`, which in turn requires `fs` will not get you outside the sandbox.

 ### Limitations